 In the course of conducting our actuarial analysis, we make hundreds of assumptions and apply them over measurement periods that often exceed 50 years.
-In some cases, small changes in these assumptions or experience that plays out differently than expected can lead to significant changes in the measurements.
+In some cases, small changes in these assumptions, or experience that plays out differently than expected, can lead to significant changes in the measurements.
 These sensitivities can evolve as the plans grow and mature over time.
-The Legislature’s response to these changes and their actions governing the state’s pension system also affect plan risk.
+The Legislature’s response to these changes, and their actions governing the state’s pension system, also affect plan risk.

-The projected figures shown below are as of the
+Unless otherwise noted, the projected figures shown below are as of the

 June 30, 2017 Actuarial Valuation Report (AVR) and our

 June 30, 2017 Projections.
 We refer to this date as our “measurement date”.
 We intend to update these projections every other year.
 Should you have any questions or interest in seeing other risk topics, please contact us at